Shazad Latif: Career

 Spooks was his first major role on television, as the highly skilled technician and data analyst Tariq Masood.
 He appeared in all series of Toast of London as the recurring character Clem Fandango, one of the studio staff recording the voice of lead character Steven Toast (Matt Berry).

 In 2016, he joined the cast of Penny Dreadful as the literary character Dr. Jekyll.

 In 2017, Latif was cast in the role of Lieutenant Ash Tyler in Star Trek: Discovery.
 After initially being announced as playing a human, it was later revealed that Latif had also portrayed the Klingon Voq in the series, credited under his late father's name to conceal a related plot twist.

 Shazad Latif played ISIS fighter Bilel in the 2018 thriller film Profile by Timur Bekmambetov.
 The film takes place entirely on computer screens.
 It premiered at the 68th Berlin International Film Festival where it won the Panorama Audience Award.

-Latif played Captain Nemo in the live-action series Nautilus, released on Amazon Prime Video in 2024.
+Latif played Captain Nemo in the series Nautilus, released on Amazon Prime Video in 2024.